gtinside/distributed-key-value-store/README.md

 - There can also be a race condtion when SSTables are being read for a GET and being archived by Compaction at the same time
 - Proper error handling across all APIs
 - All file manipulations to be migrated to pathlib
+- If a Key is marked as deleted = `true` and node crashes before the data is flushed to disk, key will not be deleted.
+This can be solved by having a WAL.